 10. The U.S. needs more social workers

 The demand for mental/behavioral health and substance use treatment is increasing in the midst of a well-documented national social worker shortage.
 Fewer social workers mean higher caseloads, burnout and turnover as well as decreased quality of services.
-More experienced social workers are needed and the U.S. Bureau of Labor Statistics projects that employment of social workers will grow 13% from 2019 to 2029, much faster than the average for all occupations.
+More experienced social workers are needed and the U.S. Bureau of Labor Statistics projects that employment of social workers will grow 12% from 2020 to 2030, faster than the average for all occupations.

 About KVC Nebraska